shoebillm/shoebillbot/README.md

 ### Crypto Currency Price

-Input `!crypto <currency abbreviation>` in the discord server chat channel, and the bot will return the current price of the input crypto currency and the change.
+Input `!crypto <currency abbreviation> <amount>` in the discord server chat channel, and the bot will return the current total price of the input crypto currency and the change.

 ### Stock Price & Trend

-Input `!stock <stock abbreviation>` in the discord server chat channel, and the bot will return the current price of the input stock and the trend line graph for the day.
+Input `!stock <stock abbreviation> <date>` in the discord server chat channel, and the bot will return the current price of the input stock and the trend line graph for the input date.

 ### Time Conversion

 Input `!time <city name>` in the discord server chat channel, and the bot will return the current time of the input major city.

+### Welcome Message

+Upon the joining of any new members, the bot will send a direct welcome message to the client and the message content can be customized.

 ## Installation